 J-1 students can work up to 20 hours per week during the fall and spring semesters.
 During the summer semester, J-1 students can work up to 40 hours per week provided they will enroll in the upcoming fall semester.

 J-1 students must receive authorization from the International Student Advisor prior to beginning any on-campus employment.
-The On-Campus Employment form must be completed and submitted to the International Student Advisor.
+The On-Campus Employment form must be completed and submitted to the Center for International Education.

 J-1 students who are employed need a Social Security Number (SSN).
 Once a student receives a job offer, the student should request an Social Security Letter (and attach a copy of the job offer letter) from the International Student Advisor.
 Once the student has all necessary documents, the student must go to the Social Security Administration office in Waterloo.
 See Programs and Activities for a schedule of SSN trips offered by the OIP.